L-Citrulline

 When Should You Take Citrulline?
 Citrulline is most commonly added to pre-workout supplements.
 To see the best results, take a supplement that contains Citrulline about 30 minutes before your workout.
 Many people like to take these supplements on an empty stomach to promote better absorption.

 The body converts L-citrulline to L-arginine, another type of amino acid.
 L-arginine improves blood flow. ...
-The same effect on blood vessels helps improve symptoms of erectile dysfunction (ED).
+The same effect on blood vessels helps improve concerns of male vitality (ED).
 The L-citrulline to NO path increases blood flow to a man's genitals.

 What happens if you take too much citrulline?

 However, taking too much of the nonessential amino acid can be dangerous.
-This is because the medication is known to increase nitric oxide levels and dilate blood vessels that lower the body's blood pressure.
+This is because the medication is known to increase nitric oxide levels and dilate blood vessels that lower the body's cardiovascular health.
 Another potential problem of taking too much L-Citrulline is the damaging effects it has on the body's kidneys.

 Does L citrulline increase testosterone?